crosswalk-project/crosswalk-test-suite/tools/lint/README.md

 ## Usage of lint tool

-1. If check all crosswalk-test-suite:</br>
+1. If check other repos, can specify the repo name with `-r`, default is crosswalk-test-suite:</br>
 <code>
-./tools/lint/lint.py
+./tools/lint/lint.py -r demo-express
 </code>
 1. If check submitted pull request:</br>
 <code>